 Simply put, driving an electric car may be better for the environment but powering an electric car is not.

 However, this situation is changing.
 Our reliance on coal power plants has fallen and the Government is investing more in renewable energy sources.
-This means that EVs will be truly emissions-free in the near future.
+This means that EVs may be truly emissions-free soon.

 Electric cars are built in a similar way to an ICE.
 Unfortunately, the way we build the batteries is worse for the environment.
 This means that EV production generates more carbon emissions by the time the vehicles roll off the production line.